-You need to think carefully about tank mates for your bubble eye goldfish.
+You need to think carefully about tank mates.
 Although most other goldfish aren’t aggressive, they tend to swim faster, thus getting to food more quickly than the slightly sluggish bubble eye.

-Video: A Close Look at the Bubble Eye Goldfish
+Video: A Look at the Bubble Eye Goldfish

-This video shows a pair of bubble eye goldfish up close.
+This video shows 2 of them up close.
 While the tank looks to be of a right size for them, it’s worth noting that we wouldn’t recommend the sharp gravel substrate or central ornament, as they could damage their bubble eyes.

 It’s debatable whether it’s right to encourage the breeding of goldfish like bubble eyes, which clearly have some health and mobility issues due to their strange anatomy.